KeltonMVP/rules/docs/leaders/leader-rules.en.md

 - members who have accumulated considerable seniority (rank 4+) in other factions of the same type have the third priority.
 - anything that does not fit into the above-mentioned criteria has the last priority.

+!!! example "Info note"
+	We are searching for players with at least 100 days in the faction (besides the rank 4+).
+This number can be lower if there aren't enough candidates who fulfill this criteria.

 <span style="color:var(--green);">Base criteria we're looking for:</span>

 - not to have any bans, including on secondary accounts.